whiprandolph/bestseller/Part 2 - Why Are We So Lost/10 - Why Are People So Racist And Hateful.md

 So let's take stock: the protests are appropriate, the Israeli genocide against Palestine is real, and it's not antisemitic to point these things out.
 But a strong coalition of American, German, Australian, Israeli, and other business and political leaders around the world have decided to support this genocide, and they're punishing people for standing for what's right by accusing them of antisemitism and using this as a cover story to justify punishing them.

-This shows how ancient patterns of nations with rulers (or ruling classes) are playing out right now.
+This shows how ancient patterns of nations with rulers or ruling classes are playing out right now.
 These countries may not have kings, but anytime one person or a group can impose law on the rest, and choose how that law is enforced, we end up with the same kind of tyranny.
 This is predictable in any society where people are punished for upholding their own law and seeking justice.

 Ancient Rome, Germany, the Soviet Union, Israel, Canada, communist China, capitalist United States -- all of them have shown this pattern where unaccountable leaders punish truth-tellers and propagate racism and hatred when it suits them. _All these countries are actually dictatorships: nations where some people dictate the law, and everyone else is expected to obey it._

 This isn't the only dynamic that leads to racism and hate in unhealthy nations, though it is sadly common.
-Authorities may encourage divisive racism in many ways.
+Authorities can encourage divisive racism in many ways.
 Authorities may encourage one group of poor people to fear and hate another group of poor people, as when poor whites were encouraged to fear and hate poor black enslaved people in the United States in the early 1800s.[xxx-odoc|ch22]

 Authorities can even generate racism while pretending not to.
 For example, many governments pretend to administer justice fairly, but actually punish some groups of people with longer prison sentences for the same crime, as seen in academic studies in China, the United States, and the United Kingdom.
 Then authorities pretend that more-oppressed groups are more inherently violent or bad.
 Sadly many people fall for these scams of racism and hatred, believing some groups really are better than others.[xxx-odoc|ch20]